The following policies affect graduate students.

 This Culminating Experience is a field study or research project that incorporates the application of knowledge and techniques acquired in the student’s program of study.
 The field study or research project must be described in a written document which includes the project’s significance, objectives, methodology, and a conclusion.
 Students may complete the project in the format of an appropriate journal or disciplinary publication.
 An oral defense of the project may be required (The RPT requires an oral defense for all ARPs).
 A Report of Completion form must be filed in Graduate Studies by the deadline date stated in the University calendar.
 (See the description of the ARP on the RPT Graduate program for more information.)

 A thesis is the written product of an original study.
 It demonstrates clarity of purpose, critical and independent thinking, and accurate and thorough documentation.
 Normally an oral defense of the thesis is required (The RPT requires an oral defense for all theses).
-Students completing a thesis should review and follow the Guidelines for Formatting and Submitting a Master’s Thesis found on the Graduate Studies web site at www.sfsu.edu/~gradstdy/thesis.htm.
+Students completing a thesis should review and follow the guidelines found on the Graduate Studies web site.
 Thesis formatting must be reviewed by Graduate Studies well in advance so any adjustments in formatting can be made before the deadline.
 The thesis is a published product and will be maintained on file in the library and UMI.
 Students must file a thesis receipt form in Graduate Studies by the deadline date stated in the University calendar.

 Regardless of the type of Culminating Experience being completed, a committee must be established to evaluate whether the student has satisfactorily completed the final requirement for the degree.